How many Pitch Slots are available?

 How do I get a Pitch Ticket?

 During the year, Pitch Tickets can be purchased as an add-on of $20 along with your badge.
 There is a limit of one Pitch Ticket per badge.
-In the past, two Pitch Tickets could be purchased, but no longer.
 You may not purchase a Pitch Ticket without a badge.

 Is there a Wait List and how does it work?

 To get on the Wait List you must have already purchased a Badge.
-Your credit card information will be required, and your card will be charged immediately if a spot opens up.
+Be prepared with all your information.
+A credit card information will be required to hold your spot, and your card will be charged immediately if a spot opens up.

 If I’m on the Wait List do I really have a chance to Pitch?